 We have adapted to this inane situation in our clinic by offering affordable outpatient treatment.

 If you are ready to try to get clean and stay clean; we have an economical option.

 Your first step would be to call for an appointment as a new patient.
 Your first visit will last an hour, costs $250, and requires you to fill out several forms prior to the visit.
 Before we allow you to even make an appointment, you will have a phone conversation with one of our staff to make sure you understand what is involved.

 Exactly how you are managed depends on your situation.
 Since there are so many different variations, it would be impractical to go into much detail here.
 However, I can say we will customize our treatment to your particular needs.
 We can give you an idea of this in the phone conversation mentioned in the previous paragraph.

-After the first visit ($250), the cost of outpatient detox is only $200 per month.
-For some people this will be one month or less.
-For others, it may take a few months.
+After the first visit ($250), the cost of outpatient detox is $200 per month.
+This may take a few months.

 Our counselors are licensed in mental health and/ or addictions counseling and have a combined experience of over 60 years.